Meetings

 Course communications

-Please use the class Ed page for questions course topics and homework.
-I encourage you to make your questions public so that everyone can benefit.
-Most of our mass communication with you will be through Ed, so be sure to set your Ed account to give you email alerts if necessary.
-You should use Ed for all communications except for issues of a personal nature, such as excuses for illness, in which case you should contact the course staff via email.
+Use the class Ed page for questions related to course topics and homework.
+Almost all of our mass communication with you will be through Ed, so be sure to set your Ed account to give you email alerts if necessary.
+You should use Ed for all communications except for issues of a personal nature, such as excuses for illness, in which case you should contact the course instructor directly via email.

 Ediquette